-- 1. Save your work. - Click Start, and click Shut down.
+- 1. Save your work. - 2.
+Click Start -> (I) (Power) and then click Shut down while holding down the SHIFT key.
 Ensure that the Power indicator is off. - 3.
 Remove all cables and peripherals that are connected to the computer. - 4.
 Close the display panel and turn the computer upside down. - 5.
-Slide the battery lock into its unlocked () position. - 6.
-Slide and hold the battery release latch to disengage the battery pack and then lift it up to remove it from the computer.
+Slide the battery lock into its unlocked () position.

+6. Slide and hold the battery release latch to disengage the battery pack and then lift it up to remove it from the computer.

-Figure 4-7 Releasing the battery pack (R30-C/A30-C)
+Figure 4-7 Releasing the battery pack